Nova A.

 • Reflect on your Knowledge

 The second important thing to consider while choosing analytical essay topics is that you have little knowledge about them.
-Choosing something entirely unfamiliar will not help you.
+Selecting something entirely unfamiliar will not help you.

-Most of the time, you choose to pick topics you have discussed in class.
+Most of the time, you decide to pick topics you have discussed in class.
 Reflect on the level of your knowledge before finalizing your options.

 Another vital trick to consider while picking the topic is to do background research.
 You can compile a list of topics, which seem captivating.
 After that, narrow down the list and select the final topic by researching the topic’s available information.